AVEVA/AVEVA-Samples/StyleGuide.md

 ## Code expectations

 * Samples highlight a specific task a person can accomplish.
+It can include multiple related tasks.
+* The sample should be self contained, setting up and cleaning up after itself as possible.
+Anything that is needed in setup of the system needs to be well documented in readme and in code including how to do it.
 * The code follows OSIsoft and industry best practices in design and code style.
 * Automated tests are included that check to ensure the sample runs as expected on a clean system, including making sure intermediate results in the sample are as expected.
 * Comments are included in the code to help developers understand any interaction that isn't otherwise documented in the code or intellisense help of functions.